nikolaystrikhar/gutenberg-forms/readme.txt

 = 2.2.8.4 = 11 Jan 2023

-- Security: Guests had access to the form entries via WP API
+- Security: Everyone had access to the form entries via WP API
 - Security: Prevent direct access to .php files
 - Security: Other security fixes
 - Fix: More strings can be translated